-- 1) New transit system; - 2) Widen or improve existing roads for general traffic, High Occupancy Vehicles (HOVs) or transit vehicles; - 3) Transit operational changes (i.e. increased frequency of service or extended routes on existing roads); - 4) Provide alternative transportation facilities such as a new road, train, ferry, etc.; - 5) Limit/manage growth; - 6) Develop alternative routes for existing or anticipated traffic; and - 7) "Do Nothing".
+- 1) New transit system; - Widen or improve existing roads for general traffic, High Occupancy Vehicles (HOVs) or transit vehicles;

+- Transit operational changes (i.e., increased frequency of service or extended routes on existing roads); - 4) Provide alternative transportation facilities such as a new road, train, ferry, etc.; - 5) Limit/manage growth; - 6) Develop alternative routes for existing or anticipated traffic; and - 7) "Do Nothing".

-It should be noted that a combination of alternatives may be required to address the problem and/or opportunity (e.g. widen roadway for exclusive bus use in peak periods and general traffic use in off-peak periods).
+It should be noted that a combination of alternatives may be required to address the problem and/or opportunity (e.g., widen roadway for exclusive bus use in peak periods and general traffic use in off-peak periods).

-D.2.2 Linear Facilities and Associated Elements
+D.2.2 Linear Components of a Transit System

-D.2.2.1 Description of the Projects Under the Class EA
+D.2.2.1 Description of the Projects